Aughterlony History, Family Crest & Coats of Arms

-Scotland among the Pictish clans.
-The Aughterlony family lived in Auchterlonie, near Forfar, in the county of Angus.
+The story of the Aughterlony family begins in ancient Scotland among the Pictish clans.
+The Aughterlony family lived in Auchterlonie, near Forfar, in the county of Angus where the family dates back to the 12th century.

 Early Origins of the Aughterlony family